cpmurphy/guesser/README.md

 This Ruby program runs as a Rack application.
 It provides a web interface that allows you to load a PGN file and play through a game.
 You can choose to guess the next move, and if your move is at least as good as the move played in the game, you win.

+## How to Use

+1. **Select a Game**: On the home page, you can either:
+   - Choose from a list of built-in PGN files
+   - Upload your own PGN file
+   - Paste PGN text directly

+2. **Choose a Game**: If the PGN contains multiple games, select the specific game you want to play through.
+   - You can start at the beginning of the game
+   - You can also start at a critical moment (following the link)

+3. **Guess Mode**: Choose whether you want to guess moves for White, Black, or both sides.
+   - If you choose to start at a critical moment the winning side will be chosen for you

+4. **Play Through the Game**:
+   - You can use the navigation buttons to move forward and backward through the game.
+   - When it's your turn to guess (based on the currently chosen guess mode), make a move on the board.
+   - If your move is as good as or better than the move played in the actual game (as judged by the chess engine), you'll see a "Correct!" message.
+   - If your move isn't good enough, you'll see an "Incorrect" message, and you can try again.
+   - If you are only guessing one side, the moves for other side will be played automatically.

+5. **Navigate Moves**: You can jump to specific moves using the move input box or use the fast forward/rewind buttons to quickly navigate through the game.

+Enjoy playing through games and guessing the moves.
+See how you do in famous chess games or any other PGN files you have.

 ## Installation

 ### Prerequisites